 Each time someone visits your website, their IP address is recognised as a new visitor, making them a “unique visitor”.
 This means it is the first time they clicked on your content.
 When they return to your site at a later date they will be recognised as a “returning visitor”

 The same customer can visit your site multiple times.
-During a campaign, you can track how many new visitors you have viewing your content vs how many returned.
+During a campaign, you can track how many new visitors you have viewed your content vs how many returned.
 It is good to compare these numbers as a way of understanding where your campaign can be improved.